 Grocery companies should focus on effectively managing and protecting their workforce from the adverse effects of the COVID-19 as well as its new variant, omicron.
-They should equip them with sanitizers & gloves and aware of the social distancing practices so that they could safeguard themselves from the exposure of virus.
+They should equip them with sanitizers & gloves and be aware of the social distancing practices so that they could safeguard themselves from the exposure of virus.
 Moreover, grocery stores can also use workforce management software to address their workforce needs.

 The novel Coronavirus has resulted in a major cash flow challenge for small and mid-sized grocery retailers.
-To overcome this obstacle, retailers facing a cash-flow strain should take a closer look at their current and predicted liquidity profile, i.e., how much liquidity do they have and how much will be needed in the coming days.
+To overcome this obstacle, retailers facing a cash-flow strain should take a closer look at their current and predicted liquidity profile, i.e., how much liquidity they have and how much will be needed in the coming days.
 With these questions in mind, retailers can map out several different scenarios to manage cash flow challenges.

 While online grocery orders are on the rise amid the COVID-19 pandemic, as well as the new variant Omicron, the grocery retail sector in GCC is poised to escalate in the coming days.
 With the region’s growing digital comforts, ordering groceries online will be the new normal.
 In such a situation, the idea of launching a grocery ecommerce platform in any of the GCC countries is highly lucrative.